katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 ![plot1](../fig/plot1.png)

 We now want to look at a different approach to plot matplotlib graphics.
+We will use the so called object-oriented approach for more control and customization of our plots.
 We can build the plot step by step by adding new elements using *keyword* arguments.

 To build a matplotlib plot we need to:

 1. generate an empty figure object and assign it a _variable_ name
 2. bind an axes object (a plot) to the figure and assign the axes object a _variable_ name
-3. use an axes method to plot the data (defines the kind of plot)
+3. use a method for the axes object to plot the data (defines the kind of plot)
-4. customise the plot
+4. customize the plot with methods for the axes object and the figure object

 ```python
 fig = plt.figure()